scipy-conference/scipy_proceedings/papers/rocketpy_team/paper.rst

       file='GFS')
    Env.info()

-What is accutually happennig behind the above code snippet is that RocketPy is using the OPeNDAP protocol to retrieve data from NOAA's server.
+What is actually happennig behind the above code snippet is that RocketPy is using the OPeNDAP protocol to retrieve data from NOAA's server.
 It parses by using netCDF4 data management system, allowing for the definition of pressure, temperature, wind velocity, and surface elevation as a function of altitude.